Azure-Samples/netappfiles-cli-pool-change-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: This project demonstrates how to perform a pool change on a Volume for Microsoft.NetApp resource provider using CLI NetAppFile module.
+description: This project demonstrates how to perform a pool change on a Volume for Microsoft.NetApp resource provider using Azure CLI NetAppFile module.
 ---

 # Azure NetAppFiles Pool Change Script Sample for Azure CLI